pqrkchqps/diehard-dot-fund/docs/en/outdated_docs/setup_integrations.md

-# Setup Loomio integrations
+# Setup Diehard_Fund integrations
 File upload support.

-Loomio uses an s3 bucket to store attachements and image uploads.
+Diehard_Fund uses an s3 bucket to store attachements and image uploads.
 Create an s3 bucket and put it's name into the AWS_BUCKET config variable.
 Use IAM to generate a AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY